moorepants/bin/ubuntu_setup.rst

 caramelmonkey (ASUS U31SG)
 ==========================

+To boot to USB, hold escape and the power on.
+Keep holding escape until a boot menu appears.
+Select the USB.

+Ubuntu 22.04 I selected the LVM encrypted option.

+Notes from original installation when the laptop was purchased:

 In the software-properties-gtk gui select the nvidia driver in the proprietary drivers if you want the discrete graphics card to work.